agsyna/C-Games/README.md

 # C-Games
-This is my C++ game repository, welcome!
-This repo would contain a wide range of games that I am develope as I learn and improve my C++/Java skills.
+This is a Game repository, welcome!
+This repo would contain a wide range of games that I develop as I learn and improve my C++/Java skills.